Want to get more search engine traffic ? Then choose the right keywords for your website.

 Filter by cost per click

-I’m currently doing keyword research for a home improvement company just starting out online.
+I’m currently doing keyword research for a home improvement company that’s just starting out online.

 The flip side is to find search terms with the lowest cost per click and the highest search volume.